Outdoor Culture And Activities In London: Where To Find Theatre, Films And Live Music Al Fresco This Summer

 Outdoor cinema has been A Thing in London for a few years now.
 We've watched films in parks, gardens, palaces, swimming pools and on rooftops across the capital.
 And y'know what — it never gets old (though it does sometimes get cold).

-Summer 2024 is looking like a good'un for fans of al fresco films — Rooftop Film Club and Adventure Cinema are among the roving movie theatres popping up in the capital, and there are plenty of free outdoor movie screenings too.
+Summer 2025 is looking like a good'un for fans of al fresco films — Rooftop Film Club and Adventure Cinema are among the roving movie theatres popping up in the capital, and there are lots of other free outdoor movie screenings too.
 Read our guide to outdoor cinemas in London and get booking!

 A full house at the Regent's Park amphitheatre